GSA-TTS/tts-tech-operations/how_we_work/ops_rotation.md

 It might be helpful to create a filter rule for each of the above `to:<list>@gsa.gov`s and add a label (e.g. `tech-portfolio`).
 Then [each day you can quickly process the queue](https://mail.google.com/mail/u/0/#search/label%3Atech-portfolio+is%3Aunread).

+#### How to handle email alerts

+- Let's Encrypt
+  - "Let's Encrypt certificate expiration notice for domain"
+    - This can be ignored.

+- DotGov
+  - "Your .GOV Domain <domain>.GOV is due for renewal"
+    - Reach out to domain owners to determine if the domain is still needed.

+- AWS
+  - "AWS Budgets: <group/program> has exceeded your alert threshold"
+  - "Attention required on case ..."
+  - "Amazon EC2 Instance Retirement ..."